th3-coder/duckyinterpreter/README.md

     **or**

-* Ensure dependecies placed in same folder as interpreter.exe and run
+* Ensure dependecies are in same folder as interpreter.exe and run

 ### Running Program: